Training Intuition at the Edge of the Possible

 There is much talk of wizardry about in the world today.
 Genuinely strange, capability-expanding work that would have read as science fiction five years ago.
 The barriers stretch further from our old conceptions of realism with each passing month.
 Hyperstitions pass for the future and then become it.

-The punk spirit is invaluable here in this moment.
-Not necessarily the aesthetic, but the disposition: the refusal to wait for permission, the willingness to try something before you’ve fully convinced yourself it’s possible, the confidence that resourcefulness trumps credentials.
+The punk spirit is useful here—the disposition, not the aesthetic: refusal to wait for permission, willingness to try something before you’ve fully convinced yourself it’s possible, confidence that resourcefulness trumps credentials.
 DIY: do it yourself.

-That’s what I’m talking about: the disposition, not the costume.
-I think that’s a lot of what present-day San Francisco is about too: young people trying to come of age, figure out who they are, and craft narratives worth living inside.
-The city has always attracted people in that mode, and the AI explosion has only intensified the stakes and the possibilities (albeit amid the noisy reality distortion fields and shifting incentives that follow technocapital excess).
+The disposition, not the costume.
+That’s a lot of what present-day San Francisco is about too: young people trying to come of age, figure out who they are, and craft narratives worth living inside.
+The city has always attracted people in that mode, and the AI explosion has intensified both the stakes and possibilities (albeit amid the noisy reality distortion fields and shifting incentives that follow technocapital excess).

-That’s what divination is about in the end.
-As much as it is fortune-telling, it’s focus training.
-It’s the deliberate cultivation of the capacity to see paths and then walk them.
-It’s a powerful choice to say “I’m not sure” and grip the reins anyway, rather than sit idly by and watch as the future slips into attraction basins that siphon your life force and that of those you care for most.
-Narrative is a part of that.
-Hyperstitioning is a key lever of narrative control and propagation.
-And intuition—trained, tested, kept honest by contact with reality—is essential to developing that capacity.
+This is what it’s about in the end.
+Divination is focus training as much as fortune-telling—the deliberate cultivation of the capacity to see paths and then walk them.
+The same goes for hyperstition: commit to a frame, let it shape attention and action, and earn the right to the future you’re pointing at.
+Trained intuition—tested, kept honest by contact with reality—is what makes any of this more than wishful thinking.
+It’s a choice to say “I’m not sure” and grip the reins anyway, rather than sit idly by and watch as the future slips into attraction basins that siphon your life force and that of those you care for most.

 The future is deeply uncertain and incompressible.
 Choose anyway and write your story.